Effects of monitoring on entanglement dynamics for $1+1$D $\mathbb Z_2$ lattice gauge theory: Post selected dynamics in gauge theory: Effect on entanglement

-We have shown that late-time saturation values of EE remain independent of system size for both local observables and for the measurement of $\gamma$.
-Finally, we study the dependence of EE on the coupling parameter for fixed values of $\gamma\,.$ We fix the system size to be $L=64\,.$ and compute $\textrm{EE}$ for different values of coupling parameter $x$ while measuring the local observables.
-We show the results for two different measurement rates.
+We have shown that the late-time saturation value of EE remains independent of system size for both of the local filtering terms considered previously for various values of the filtering rate $\gamma\,.$ Finally, we study the dependence of EE on the coupling parameter for fixed values of $\gamma\,.$ We fix the system size to be $L=64\,.$ and compute $\textrm{EE}$ for different values of coupling parameter $x$ while post-selecting with respect to the local observables.
+We show the results for two different filtering rates.